honeywhisperer/WeatherQInfo/README.md

 **Intro**:

 This is my continuous work in progress app which I have started at the end of Android App Development course.
-The app is probably never finished and never perfect; it is open for the new ideas and improvements; it is kind of reminder for me to keep learning and improve further.
+The app is open for the new ideas and improvements; it is kind of reminder for me to keep learning and improve further.

 **Functional Description**